Mark 5:1-20 The People’s Response

 “Then the people began to plead with Jesus to leave their region.” (v.17)

 Fear of Change and Loss.
 It is observed by some that the loss of the pigs was an economic loss to the whole city.
 That would have angered many, certainly.
-If Jesus did this once, he could do it again, for there were most likely others in similar condition to this man.
 The city was building its wealth in the seaport trade of local and foreign goods; they were up-and-coming in the world.
 In Jerusalem many were fearful of upsetting the economic and political balance with the Romans.
-Here, perhaps, the people were also afraid of an upset in the balance they were enjoying.
-Would Jesus bring about their utter economic destruction?
+These imbalanced alliances invited compromise for both the Jews and Gentiles; as long as no one rocked the boat with radicalism, all was well.
+Jesus posed a threat to the status quo.
 Who cannot relate to this fear?

 Fear of Authority.
-But I believe it was more than the loss of the pigs.
 One commentary makes the point that the people did not order him, they entreated him with fervor.
 In that, I believe the commentator has struck upon a truth: the people

 a) had seen evidence of his higher Authority, and